 How to request a paid consultation

 If you think you might like a longer consultation, here’s how to make the most of the time.
 Please briefly answer the questions below, and email them to me.
 (Send a note in the contact form to request my email address.)
 Your answers help me to prepare.
-But the questionnaire is optional.
+But the questionnaire is optional for the initial, free 15-minute consultation.
 If you don’t have time or don’t want to, just let me know.

 Copy and paste the questions below into an email or a document, and send it to me.
 Since email is not secure, you may wish to give the document a password and send me that password by text or in a separate email.
 Once I receive your information, I will keep it confidential.